The Dalby Hub Bunkhouse

 The Hub Bunkhouse is situated on the West Coast of the Island on the Raad Ny Foillan and is ideal for anyone exploring on bike or on foot.

 Built into the lower elevation of the historic church and schoolrooms of St James Dalby, the Bunkhouse was originally designed as the school masters’ house.
-It was extensively renovated in 2019 to create a light open-plan but cosy living space which overlooks the sea and the far distant Mountains of Mourne and is strategically placed for stunning sunsets!
+It has been extensively renovated to create a light open-plan but cosy living space, with views of the sea and the far distant Mountains of Mourne, and is strategically placed for stunning sunsets!

 The Bunkhouse has: